khalidtouch/go_test_starter/README.md

-# Showcasing TDD in go-lang
+# Showcasing TDD in go-lang and CI/CD